Cryptrality/backtester/README.md

 For the time being only Binance is supported, and the keys are required to fetch (very few) info from the exchange

+The syntax of the strategy is quite different from trality, but hopefully there will be further developments to mimic Trality API to have minimal edit required to run the backtesting locally

 ### Install